Bearded Dragon Behavior

 Whilst every bearded dragon character is unique and they all do things slightly differently.
-But they all share common bearded dragon behaviour patterns.
+But they all share common bearded dragon behavior patterns.
 Indeed some of these patterns are common across multiple lizards and reptiles.
-Some bearded dragon behaviour though is unique to them.
+Some bearded dragon behavior though is unique to them.
 Let’s have a look at the various behaviour patterns they indulge in.

 Why Does My Bearded Dragon Head Bob?

-This is one of the more common bearded dragon behaviour patterns.
+This is one of the more common bearded dragon behavior patterns.
 It’s a social sign among the Bearded Dragon crowd.
-Beardies are generally solitary creatures, not coming into contact with each very often in the sparse desert of Australia – but when they do they have a social pecking order like most animals.
+Bearded dragons are generally solitary creatures, not coming into contact with each other very often in the sparse desert of Australia – but when they do they have a social pecking order like most animals.